 We accept payment by Cash, Debit Cards and Visa/MasterCard credit cards.
 Please note, we do not accept American express/Diners cards or payment by cheque.

-Should an account not be settled and after due notice to you, the client, overdue accounts will be referred to HM courts and Tribunal service and further charges will be levied in respect of costs incurred in collecting the debt such as production of reports, correspondence, court fees, attendance at court, phone calls, home visits etc. Any credit/debit card payment not honoured and cash tendered that is found to be counterfeit will result in the account being restored to the original sum with further charges added in respect of bank charges and administrative costs in addition to the principal sum.
+Should an account not be settled and after due notice to you, the client, overdue accounts will be referred to HM courts and Tribunal service and further charges will be levied in respect of costs incurred in collecting the debt such as production of reports, correspondence, court fees, attendance at court, phone calls, home visits etc. Any credit/debt card payment not honoured and cash tendered that is found to be counterfeit will result in the account being restored to the original sum with further charges added in respect of bank charges and administrative costs in addition to the principal sum.

 Inability to pay